greg-raven/grus/_posts/2013-06-10-boxer-feinstein-vote-no-on-this-latest-amnesty.md

 [Greg Raven](https://www.gregraven.org/)

 P.S.
 No more lies!
 Secure the border.
 Evict the illegals already here.
-Evict the “anchor babies” and their families.
+Evict the "anchor babies" and their families.
 Prosecute any remaining illegals under the RICO act.
 Return to the rule of law!